-So you've discovered the kitten you just brought home, whether as a foster or family member, has ringworm.
+So you've discovered the kitten you recently brought home, whether as a foster or family member, has ringworm.
 You do a quick Google search only to find out you're probably going to need to burn your house down now.
 Not only will you get it, but your pets and your pet's pets will get it.
-At the very least, you'll need to throw out your carpet, (and your vacuum!) and have your vents cleaned after months of ringworm treatment.
+At the very least, you'll need to rip out your carpet, (and throw away your vacuum!) and have your vents cleaned after months of ringworm treatment.

 If that sounds ridiculous to you, it's because it is.
 The internet is a cesspool of over-reaction to ringworm, and what's more unfortunate, is a lot of people buy into it.